spacemeshos/docs/docs/start/smeshing/smeshing_adv/networking.md

 ### Number of Connections

 By default the node attempts to maintain 20-100 peer connections, including both inbound and outbound.
 The number of inbound and outbound connections is governed by the [p2p config](https://github.com/spacemeshos/go-spacemesh/blob/475b05b6a8900424bedf5b9086881920ed035b8b/p2p/host.go#L75-L106).
-Miners wishing to manage the details of their node's participation in the p2p network may wish to tweak the following settings:
+Smeshers wishing to manage the details of their node's participation in the p2p network may wish to tweak the following settings:

 - `listen`: as mentioned above, this is the inbound connection port
 - `disable-natport` and `p2p-holepunching`: as mentioned above, these features can be used for NAT traversal.
 See [What are NATs](https://docs.libp2p.io/concepts/nat/overview/) for more information.